-On the basis of his studies, Luria diagnosed S. with a rare form of synesthesia, called ideasthesia.
+On the basis of the research’s findings, Luria diagnosed S. with a rare form of synesthesia, called ideasthesia.

-Ideasthesia is a phenomenon in which letters, numbers, and other graphic objects, evoke a perception-like experience.
-Since we, as humans, are hardwired to memorize visual concepts more efficiently than plain letters or numbers, an individual with ideasthesia can memorize characters, numbers, and symbols by looking at them for a few seconds.
+Ideasthesia is a phenomenon in which letters, numbers, and other graphic objects, evoke a “perception”-like experience.
+Since humans, are hardwired to memorize visual concepts more efficiently than plain letters or numbers, an individual with ideasthesia can memorize characters, numbers, and symbols after visualizing them for a couple seconds

 The theory of this phenomenon closely resembles the idea behind the Method of Loci (more on that later), a technique used by mnemonists to memorize many different chunks of information that would otherwise be difficult to memorize.